aws-samples/rag-qna-bot-for-your-website-using-langchain-amazon-aurorapg-and-amazon-bedrock/README.md

 3. The generated vector embeddings are then stored within Amazon Aurora PostgreSQL, utilizing the specialized pgVector capabilities for efficient storage and retrieval.

-4. A user initiates the process by posing a question, for instance, "How can AWS support vector databases?"
+4. A user initiates the process by posing a question, for instance, "How can AWS support vector databases?".

 5. The user's question is seamlessly translated into its vector embedding, facilitating subsequent computational comparisons.